-The Continuing Conundrum of How to Exclude Goodwill in Unitary Property Taxation—and a Proposed SolutionAdded by Richard G. Smith in Articles & Publications, Tax Law on August 10, 2017
+The Continuing Conundrum of How to Exclude Goodwill in Unitary Property Taxation—and a Proposed SolutionAdded by Richard G. Smith in Articles & Blogs, Tax Law on August 10, 2017

 The exclusion of tax-exempt goodwill from the assessed value of taxable property is a vexing problem for tax administrators and for the taxpayer companies that seek such exemptions.
 This is particularly the case for taxpayer companies that (1) report goodwill on their financial statements and (2) are subject to property taxation by state taxing authorities based on the value of the “ unit” of property used in a business operation conducted within the taxing state.
 This discussion analyzes the issues involved in the identification and valuation of goodwill, considers alternatives for implementing the exemption of goodwill in a unit principle valuation, and recommends a practice for excluding goodwill that is based on a method recognized and endorsed by the appraisal guidance used by tax administrators.

 The valuation of goodwill is a recurring issue in property tax cases involving industrial and commercial taxpayers that are valued using the “unit method.”
 That unit valuation principle is based on the premise that the value of an operating “unit” of property is greater than the sum of its parts.

 When the income approach is used in a unit principle valuation, the unit income will generally include income from the entire business enterprise, not simply from the taxable assets.

 As such, to the extent there are earnings attributable to assets that are exempt from taxation, including the intangible assets that are exempt in most taxing jurisdictions, the value of those exempt assets will be included in the income approach value indication.